• Recipe Index

-• All Recipes
+• All Recipes (date order)

-• How to …..
+• How to guides

 • Collections

-• Beef
+• About

-• Pork
+• About

-• British
+• ×

 Chilli tomato and onion sauce

-1. Chilli tomato and onion sauce
+• Chilli tomato and onion sauce

-2. Ingredients you will need
+• What you will need

-10. Chilli tomato and onion sauce
+• Chilli tomato and onion sauce FAQ

 Chilli tomato and onion sauce

-This sauce packs so much more flavour than just opening a can of chopped tomatoes, and because it is homemade it has no preservatives whatsoever.
+This sauce packs so much more flavour than just opening a can of chopped tomatoes, and because it is homemade, it has no preservatives whatsoever.

-I normally make big batch and freeze in meal-sized portions.
+I normally make a big batch and freeze it in meal-sized portions.
 You can use it in any recipe that calls for tinned tomatoes.
 I use it as a base when I make my spicy fish and rice bake.
-It makes a great addition to chilli bolognese or you could add it to a pasta and mince bake for an extra kick.
-In South Africa, it is served as a side dish at barbeque alongside meat and salads and is so tasty when being mopped up with a piece of crusty bread.
+It makes a great addition to chilli bolognese, or you could add it to a pasta and mince bake for an extra kick.
+In South Africa, it is served as a side dish at barbeque alongside meat and salads and is so tasty when mopped up with a piece of crusty bread.

-Ingredients you will need
+What you will need

 Ingredients for making chilli tomato and onion sauce.

-You will need double the amount of tomatoes as onions by volume once they have been chopped.
+Tomatoes and onions - You will need double the amount of tomatoes as onions by volume once they have been chopped.

-• Olive oil – for sweating the onions
+Olive oil - for softening the onions

 Close up of chilli tomato and onion sauce on a large spoon.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 If you have made a large batch, you will probably want to freeze this sauce for later use.